jasara/php-amzn-selling-partner-api/README.md

 # License

 This project is not licensed for commercial usage, but you are hereby granted the right to use this project for commercial purposes as long as your annual revenue is under $100,000 USD.

-Above that level, please email support@jasaratech.com to obtain a commercial license.
+Above that level, please [visit our Sponsors page](https://github.com/sponsors/jasara) to obtain an automatic commercial license.

 You are free to use the project for non-commercial purposes.